bcus789/GifyLube/README.md

 ## Getting Started

 https://bcus789.github.io/GifyLube/
 Simply type in a topic you would like to search and hit search.
-Upon submition a tag will appear.
+Upon submition, a tag will appear.
 Click the tag to generate the gifs you want.

 ### Prerequisites